TheDhejavu/the-crypto-project/README.md

     MINER = true

 ### Start a node
-#### NB: Running mutiple of the blockchain requires you to initialize a new blockchain with a --instanceid flag and also use this flag subsequently when trying to access information  related to that instance
+#### NB: Running multiple instance of the blockchain requires you to initialize a new blockchain with a --instanceid flag and also use this flag subsequently when trying to access information  related to that instance

 #### Initialize a blockchain
     This command creates the genesis block and initialize the blockchain.
 Instanceid allows you to run multiple instance of the blockchain.
 This must be a string E.g 5000